Skip to Content

 How do I file for unemployment in Illinois?

-Claims for UI benefits may be filed online or if you wish to file in person, find an IDES office nearest you.
-If you have questions, call (800) 244-5631 for assistance.
+Claims for UI benefits can be filed online through Illinois Benefits Information System (IBIS) system or if you wish to file in person, find an IDES office nearest you.

 As a condition of eligibility, you are required to register with IllinoisJobLink.com (IJL) to be eligible for unemployment benefits.